hastec-fr/apash/README.md

 </details>

 ### Uninstall
-It removes recursively the directory $APASH_HOME_DIR and lines in startup script (.bashrc).
+It recursively removes the directory $APASH_HOME_DIR and lines in the startup script (.bashrc).
 #### <ins>By Script:</ins>
 ```bash
 "$APASH_HOME_DIR/utils/uninstall.sh"